elg34/notes/lenovo-yoga-530-archlinux.md

   * 31 (linux lvm)
   * w

 Then set the filesystem type on the first two partitions (EFI and boot), using the /dev/NAME options found with fdisk -l.
+I will use my defaults here.

 `mkfs.fat -F32 /dev/nvme0n1p1`